dannofield/Self-driving-car/README.md

 ```
 <img src="https://raw.githubusercontent.com/dannofield/Self-driving-car/master/result_images/imageHoughLinesPlusCannyLeftLines.png" width="400" height1="100">  <img src="https://raw.githubusercontent.com/dannofield/Self-driving-car/master/result_images/imageHoughLinesPlusCannyRightLine.png" width="400" height1="100">

+If we want to identify the full extent of the lane and marking it clearly as in the example video (P1_example.mp4), we can try to average and/or extrapolate the line segments we see on the images to map out the full extent of the lane lines.
+I identified each line as part of the left line or the right line of the road by the slope (negative or positive respectively).
+Then I created two arrays with these lines and I averaged them by using np.average.
+So we can end up with one single line that represents the set of lines returned by the Hough function.

 ```
 Average Left Lines
 [ -0.77765152 682.3979798 ]
 Average Right Lines
 [ 0.56541066 36.45961252]
 ```
+The new output draws a single, solid line over the left lane line and a single solid line over the right lane line.
+The lines start from the bottom of the image and extend out to the top of the region of interest (about 3/5th of the image).

 ```python
 def draw_lines_extrapolate(img, lines, color=[255, 0, 0], thickness=8):
 	if lines is not None: